 PTO - three little letters that carry so much meaning.
 After health insurance and more flexible hours, paid time off is one of the most important benefits to job seekers, according to a recent study from Fractl.
 It shouldn’t sound surprising since a decent paid time off policy contributes heavily to employees’ work-life balance.

 There are a lot of questions that surround your paid vacation days, from whether you should take off at all to the best time to request PTO.
 So whether your organization has an unlimited PTO policy, or you’re counting your accrued days each month, here are some basics for making the most out of your paid time off - while still being a good employee.

 To take or not to take, that is the question

-Calm down, Hamlet – the answer’s simpler than you think.
-(Hint: take the time off!)
+Calm down, Hamlet - the answer’s simpler than you think.
+(Hint: take time off!)

 So why take time off?
-The number one answer is your own mental health.
-Constant and consistent days, weeks, and months of working in a row can frequently lead to burnout – mentally, emotionally, and even physically.
-Thankfully, taking some time off from work to recharge ourselves can have a number of beneficial effects:
+The number one answer is your mental health.
+Constant and consistent days, weeks, and months of working in a row can frequently lead to burn out - mentally, emotionally, and even physically.
+Thankfully, taking some time off from work to recharge ourselves can have several beneficial effects:

 Decision made - you’re going to use your vacation days!
 Break out the margaritas!
 But before you book that plane ticket, let’s talk about some best practices for planning and requesting time off.

 “Etiquette means behaving yourself a little better than is absolutely essential.” - Will Cuppy

 While different organizations may vary in terms of their specific protocol, there’s an etiquette to requesting time off that you can apply in most situations.

 This one comes up in particular whenever you’re starting a new job with a new company.
 Every organization has its official vacation policy, of course - but it will also have its attitude towards actually taking time off, which may or may not align with the official policy.
 It’s important to take some time to gauge your new company’s culture and understand the best (and worst) times to take your PTO.